mariozeats/mariozeats/content/post/kiwifruitmacarons.md

 draft = false
-title = "Golden Kiwifruit Macarons" categories = ["macarons"] tags = ["macarons", "kiwi","macarondesign"]
+title = "Golden Kiwifruit Macarons" categories = ["macarons"] tags = ["macarons", "kiwifruit","macarondesign"]
 +++

 ![Golden Kiwifruit Macarons](https://farm5.staticflickr.com/4286/35455702915_a05adeb8ee_h.jpg)

-I see golden kiwifruit.
-I also scaled up slightly so that I could have enough batter for different colors (I normally use 46 almond flour: 43 powdered sugar: 35 egg white: 25 granulated sugar).
+I see golden kiwifruit at the supermarket all the time, and finally decided to buy some.
+They ended up being delicious and way better than green ones, in my opinion.
+I highly recommend you try!
+For these, I used my normal French method recipe.
+I did, however, scale up slightly so that I could have enough batter for different colors (I normally use 46 almond flour: 43 powdered sugar: 35 egg white: 25 granulated sugar).
+Also, letting them rest for macaron art with batters is really important.
+Otherwise they'll crack :(.

 **1. Macaron Shells:**  *For about 10 2 inch macarons:*